top of page

 Kostyantyn Bobryk, Defender of Mariupol

-Source: Based on an interview by Suspilne News Ivano-Frankivsk (https://suspilne.media), 19 January 2024.
+Source: Based on an interview by Suspilne News Ivano-Frankivsk 19 January 2024, filmed on Youtube https://www.youtube.com/watch?v=JbmkqBaf_Xs

-There were many people in Mariupol who wanted to go to the front.
-There were long lines to the recruitment office.
+There were many people in Mariupol who wanted to go to the front so there were long queues at the recruitment office.
 When Kostyantyn came there they told him that they couldn’t recruit him as he was sixty and a half.
-But Kostyantyn retorted “What do you mean you can’t recruit me?
-My two sons are fighting.
-I want to fight too.”
-So at the beginning they sent him to the border guards detachment.
-But the border guards told him: “Father, go home.
+But “What do you mean you can’t recruit me?”
+Kostyantyn retorted.
+“My two sons are fighting and I want to fight too.”
+So at the beginning they sent him to a detachment of border guards but the border guards said to him, “Father, go home.
 We will manage.”
-Then Kostyantyn went to the recruitment office again.
-So they decided to send him to the territorial defence detachment.
+Then Kostyantyn went back to the recruitment office and this time they decided to send him to a territorial defence detachment.

 There were lots of elderly people in the apartment houses.
 At the beginning when the defenders were cooking, they would bring potatoes and soup to the elderly.
 And the elderly too when they cooked something, they would bring their meals to the defenders: spring rolls, pancakes, patties.
 Practically every house in Mariupol was a fortress and that was why the Russians burned everything.
 The Russians would not look to see if there were any civilians in the house or not.
-The Russians would bombard the houses with their mines or destroy the houses with their tanks.
-And if the Russians knew that there were defenders in the house, they would burn it to cinders.
+The Russians would bombard the houses with their mines or destroy them with their tanks.
+And if the Russians knew that there were defenders in a house, they would burn it to cinders.
 When the situation became desperate, many civilians switched sides because they wanted to save their children.

 So from 28th of February until 12th of March Kostyantyn was fighting under the “Azov” commander on the front line of defence.
 Kostyantyn was wounded for the first time at the end of March when a Russian sniper was aiming at Kostyantyn’s commander but missed.
 Then Kostyantyn became his target.
 The sniper hit Kostyantyn in his leg.
-Luckily the wound was not serious, so Kostyantyn joined his commander on the front line.
+Luckily the wound was not serious, so Kostyantyn was able to join his commander at the front line.
 On 12th of March the Ukrainian defenders were moving from one fighting position to the other.
 There was shelling in the morning.
 Then the Russian infantry attacked but the defenders repulsed their attack.
-Then the Russians sent in a BTR armoured personnel carrier which started to burn the building.
+After that the Russians sent in a BTR armoured personnel carrier which started to burn the building.
 Kostyantyn only came to know about this after the battle when his friends told him what had happened because he did not remember.
 When the Russian tank fired Kostyantyn was buried under the ruins.
 He was unconscious for about six hours.
 His comrades-in-arms dug him out when they heard his moans.
-Kostyantyn had his ribs broken,shrapnel in his arm and head, broken knees.
+Kostyantyn had his ribs broken, shrapnel in his arm and head, broken knees.
 He was wounded in several places.
 The combat medic cleaned up the wounds and transported Kostyantyn to hospital in Azovstal.
 It was very dangerous to take Kostyantyn or any other wounded soldier to hospital as there was constant shelling and the whole of Mariupol was in ruins.
 Everything was in full view of the enemy.
 All the wounded had to be transported at night because during the daytime the snipers were working and missiles were targeting buildings.
 The evacuators were heroic men, great respect and gratitude to them all!

-Kostyantyn could not go to the front line any longer.
-He did not have a weapon.
+Kostyantyn could not go to the front line any longer and he did not have a weapon.
 The Azovstal plant was under siege.
 The defenders were fighting on its approaches.
 This was the circle defence covering all sides of the plant.
 It was difficult.
 The shelling went on day and night.
 The aviation was working, and the Russians were firing from their ships.
 Those who were fighting would say: “I will not surrender.
 I will fight to the end!”
 Their fighting spirit was great, and everyone knew that the men who were going to take up their combat positions would not allow the Russians to enter Azovstal.

 There was no phone connection and no internet.
 The defenders did not know where their loved ones were and whether they were alive or not.
 The worst thing was to be kept in the dark.